-Spoilage in sauerkraut is rare when properly stored in the refrigerator.
+Spoilage in fermented sauerkraut is rare when properly stored in the refrigerator.
 The most common change is darkened sauerkraut because of air exposure and storing it above the brine.
 In this case, remove the browned sauerkraut and continue eating the rest.
-If you detect any off odors or other changes, such as a pink scum, throw it out.
+Spoilage in commercially sold sauerkraut is more common.
+If you detect any off odors or other changes in your sauerkraut, such as a mold or pink scum, throw it out.
 In some kinds of sauerkraut, such as a wine sauerkraut, the flavors dissipate over time and it may lose some of its crunch and flavor.

 When you're making sauerkraut at home, can large batches in a boiling water bath to preserve it for as long as a year.
 If you bought a jar or bag of sauerkraut that you cannot eat in one meal or within a few months, freezing it is another way to keep it fresh.
 Place the sauerkraut in a freezer bag or other freezer container to store for later use.
 When ready, defrost the sauerkraut in your refrigerator and use.